cdklabs/cdk-cicd-wrapper/docs/content/getting_started/index.md

    /**
     * To enable the `Stage.PROD` stage in your pipeline you have to explicitly add it into the `.defineStages()` hook as below.
     * In our case we have DEV, INT and PROD so we add all of them explicitly as we assume you have them all in your project.
-    * Attention: Leaving one of the stages outside of the defineStages() will leave them outside the pipeline.
+    * Attention: Any stage not included in the defineStages() function will be excluded from the pipeline.
     * This is done for safety reasons, to not export accidentally `PROD` env vars and have it deployed into the wrong account.
     */
    PipelineBlueprint.builder().defineStages([Stage.DEV, Stage.INT, Stage.PROD]).synth(app);